ansible/ansibullbot/ISSUE_HELP.md

   Notifications will happen via a comment with the '@<NAME>' syntax.
 If you know of other interested parties, feel free to ping them in a comment or in your issue description.

+If you are not sure who the issue is waiting on, please use the **bot_status** command.

 ## For pullrequest submitters
 Expect the bot to do a few things: